Kirkman/Sports-Stats/readme.txt

 library found in Synchronet v3.16.
 If you are running an older version of Synchronet, this door will not work for you.

-The included 'server.ini' file should already be configured, but if you want to double-check:
+The included 'server.ini' file is already configured to talk to my server, but if you want to double-check:

 1. In the Sports Stats directory (ie /xtrn/sportsstats), open 'server.ini'